landeros91/Air_Quality-Final_Project/README.md

 Had different experiences with air quality throughout CA, especially during the wildfire season.We want to see how the counties we have listed were affected.

+### Conclusion

+In 2019 alone, California has had a 7860 cases of wildfire (Cal Fire, 2019) In 2020, California has had 8648 cases of wildfire recorded (Cal Fire, 2020) Wildfires in 2019-2020 in the listed researched California counties has directly affected its air quality and quality of life of the people living there.
+According to the data - Los Angeles, Fresno, and Sacramento counties are the top 3 that have the worst air quality due to wildfires within or near the researched counties

 ### Data Limitations

 We need updated data on numbers of deaths from existing heart and lung diseases relating to poor air quality in 2019-2020 -